-Secondly, you need to have sufficient retirement funds in the future and your kid’s education has been catered for already.
+Secondly, you need to have a plan to save for retirement and your kid’s education has been catered for already.

 Thirdly, you can consider 3-generation lifetime income plans, which can provide income for your own retirement as well as for your next-gen.